aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/expose.md

 TEST-SUITE: None
 ```

-Once KubeRay has been properly installed, we can now check that it exists
-under the default namespace:
+Once KubeRay has been properly installed, we can check that it exists under the default namespace:

 ```bash
 $ kubectl get pods